Andreev bound states at nonmagnetic impurities in superconductor/antiferromagnet heterostructures: Spatial structure of the LDOS around impurity

-{\it Spatial structure of the LDOS around impurity.---} Spatial structure of the LDOS around impurity at the energy of the bound state $\varepsilon = -\varepsilon_b$ is calculated according to Eq.~(\ref{LDOS}) and is presented in Fig.~\ref{fig:LDOS_spatial}.
+Spatial structure of the LDOS around impurity at the energy of the bound state $\varepsilon = -\varepsilon_b$ is calculated according to Eq.~(\ref{LDOS}) and is presented in Fig.~\ref{fig:LDOS_spatial}.
 The spatial region occupied by the bound state has a spatial scale of the order of the superconducting coherence length $\xi \sim v_F/\Delta \sim 2at/\Delta$, where $v_F \sim 2at$ is the Fermi velocity of an electron in the normal state of the superconductor.
 The exponential decay is superimposed by a power-law suppression analogously to the case of magnetic impurities in conventional superconductors \cite{Balatsky2006}.
 However, unlike the magnetic impurities in conventional superconductors here the LDOS has a "staggered" component, which oscillates between the sublattices.
 It is seen, that if the impurity is localized at $A$-site, the bound state LDOS is mainly concentrated at the $B$-sublattice everywhere except for the atomic-scale region near the impurity site.
+This fact is closely connected with the spin polarization of the bound state LDOS.
+The spin-resolved impurity-induced LDOS is presented in Fig.~\ref{fig:spin} in Appendix \ref{spin_structure}.
+It is seen that the bound states are indeed spin-split and if the impurity is at $A$-site the lower bound state $\varepsilon = -\varepsilon_b$ corresponds to the spin-down polarization (if the impurity is at $B$-site, the spin polarization of the bound states is reversed), as it is illustrated in Fig.~\ref{fig:sketch}.
+According to Eq.~(\ref{ham}) it is energetically favorable to concentrate the DOS for spin-down electrons at the B-sublattice to minimize the exchange energy.